kli19/MKS65C-shell/README.md

 	Simple redirection (>, <, >>) and piping

 Attempted:
+	Attempted tabbing but we had issues concatenating spaces to our line.

 Bugs:
 	Putting two ;'s next to each other will break the parser